-Hi there!
-Today I thought I’d review a brilliant Judy Blume book!
-I loved Judy Blume throughout my childhood and, like with Daphne Du Maurier, this author was introduced to me by my mum, and she also loved her writing when she was younger, with this being one of her favourite books.
+Today I thought I’d review ‘Are you there God?
+It’s me, Margaret’, a brilliant Judy Blume classic!
+I loved Judy Blume throughout my childhood and this author was introduced to me by my mum, who also loved her writing as a young adult.

 For those of you that don’t know her, Judy Blume writes books for young people, mainly girls, and they cover important topics and issues that are relevant to young girls, as well as being funny and interesting to read.
 So when I recently re-read this book, I thought it was the perfect book to review.